rshekhar0/mscb1/README.md

 **List of Practical:**

 **1. Blockchain Programming in Python:**
-   a.
-Create a simple client class to generate private and public keys using Python's RSA algorithm and test it.
+   a) Create a simple client class to generate private and public keys using Python's RSA algorithm and test it.
-   b.
-Develop a transaction class to send and receive money and test it.
+   b) Develop a transaction class to send and receive money and test it.
-   c.
-Generate multiple transactions and display them.
+   c) Generate multiple transactions and display them.
-   d.
-Create a blockchain, a genesis block, and execute it.
+   d) Create a blockchain, a genesis block, and execute it.
-   e.
-Implement a mining function and test it.
+   e) Implement a mining function and test it.
-   f.
-Add blocks to the miner and dump the blockchain.
+   f) Add blocks to the miner and dump the blockchain.

 **2. Installation and Configuration of Go Ethereum and Mist Browser:**
    Install and configure Go Ethereum and the Mist browser.
 Develop and test a sample application.